twhume/numbo/README.md

 ## Usage

+lein run - kicks off and starts a run

+lein run -- -t 114 -b 1,6,7,11,20 -i 1000 -c 10
+-t : target value
+-b : bricks to use to make this value
+-i : number of iterations to run a single calculation before giving up -c : number of times to run this target/bricks combo

-lein run - kicks off and starts the GUI lein test - unit tests lein repl - loads all code, run (-main) to trigger the GUI and leave a REPL open
+lein test - unit tests
+lein repl - loads all code, run (-main) to trigger the GUI and leave a REPL open